Tougher rules on trading books target global banks

 Policymakers hope that publication of the rules will give clarity on the final, post-crisis regulatory picture for banks so they can forge sustainable businesses.

 While the new rules won’t represent a huge overall hike in capital requirements, they could dampen ambitions to expand trading.
-Some lenders are already scaling back on trading activities.
+Some lenders are already scaling back on trading activities to reduce the impact of the new rules.

 Under its final, long-awaited rules on how much capital banks must hold in case stocks, bonds and other markets turn sour as they did in 2007-09, Basel has raised the trading book assets of a bank’s total risk-weighted assets to around 10 percent from 2019 from about 6 percent.